mdkrajnak/chibicm/README.md

 ## Create a New Root CA

 The `ccauth new` command can be used to create a new root CA. A root CA may have a name which is given with the `--name` option, but defaults to `root` if not specifiied.
+The specfied same is also used as the certificates common name.

 The full set of options includes: